Houston

 Public Lighting

 Houston has not adopted a policy requiring efficient outdoor lighting, such as the International Dark-Sky Association’s Model Lighting Ordinance, however the city’s streetlights have photo sensors, so they only operate when needed.
-Houston and CenterPoint Energy have converted 175,438 streetlights to LEDs, accounting for approximately 98% of the city’s streetlights.
+As of December 2022, Houston and CenterPoint Energy have converted 177,617 streetlights to LEDs, accounting for approximately 99% of the city’s streetlights.

 Inclusive procurement

-The City has an MWDBE (minority, women-owned and disadvantaged business enterprises) program to stimulate the growth of MWDBE by encouraging their full participation in procurement activities and by affording fair opportunity to compete in City contracts.
+Houston has an MWDBE (minority, women-owned and disadvantaged business enterprises) program to stimulate the growth of MWDBE by encouraging their full participation in procurement activities and by affording fair opportunity to compete in City contracts.
 The policy has been applied to the City's electric supply agreement, through which Houston purchases 100% renewable energy.
+This Houston disparity study includes when and how recommendations will be implemented.
+Houston screens contractors to ensure they do not have a history of violating workplace laws or other regulatory protections.

 Building Benchmarking

-Houston benchmarks 100% of municipal buildings.
-Houston committed approximately 21% (of total square feet) to the Better Buildings Challenge.
+Houston committed to benchmarking approximately 21% (of total square feet) to the Better Buildings Challenge.
 Energy use is monitored annually through Energy Star Portfolio.
-The Houston CAP includes a target to adopt a municipal benchmarking and disclosure policy for municipal buildings by 2021.

 Comprehensive Retrofit Strategy